yuw321/Bank-Churning-Model/README.md

           - The difference between high balance and low balance customers’ credit limit was $3574.01, which is a significant difference introduced by the gender variable.
         - Does customers with a higher average utilization rate have a larger credit limit?
           - The difference between high balance and low balance customers’ credit limit was $6975.10.
 This is a rather surprising finding.
 Since customers with a higher balance will have a higher chance of default, it would make sense for the bank to give them lower credit limit.
 But the model shows that customers with a higher utilization tend to have a higher credit limit than a lower credit limit.
-        - Note that income was also tested using the same methodology, and the difference between someone with a high income and a low income is $7446.84.
+        - The difference between someone with a high income and a low income is $7446.84.
 However, this number is not surprising as higher income means the individual have more sizable transactions in their life compared to an individual with a lower income.
+  - Question 2
+    - What credit card usage pattern does attrit customers exhibit?
+      - This question seeks to test whether the mean of each numerical variable for attrited customers is statistically significantly different compared to the existing customers.
+        - How does the mean value of each numerical variable differ for attrited customers compared to existing customers and what are their p-values?
+          - Before investigating the difference in mean for each numerical variable, a binary variable was created for attrition.
+This binary variable enabled the feature selection model to find the variables with highest significance for predicting the customers’ attrition status.
+The six most relevant variables found using best subset, forward, and backward selection is consistent, they are: Total Relationship Count, Months Inactive 12 month, Contacts Count 12 month ,Total Revolving Balance, Total Trans Amt, Avg Utilization Ratio.
+        - The following list of variables were studied using the same set of approach:
+          - Use two-sample t-test to check if the difference between the variable of interest’s mean between the attrited customer and existing customer is statistically significant.
+          - The hypothesis is that the mean is the same for the attrited customers and the existing customers. t.test() in R with a confidence level of 0.95 was used, with numerical variable of interest explained by the attrited variable.
+          - All of the two sample t-test yielded a p-value of 2.2e-16, the p-value shows that the null hypothesis has failed and that we can conclude the  mean between the two groups is different.
+          - Total_Relationship_Count
+            - The mean for existing customer is 3.912871, the attrited customer is 3.283333.
+          - Months_Inactive_12_mon
+            - The mean for existing customer is 2.269967, the attrited customer is 2.690278.
+          - Contacts_Count_12_mon
+            - The mean for existing customer is 2.358944, the attrited customer is 2.956944.
+          - Total_Revolving_Bal
+            - The mean for existing customer is 1263.0199, the attrited customer is 672.5625.
+          - Total_Trans_Amt
+            - The mean for existing customer is 4663.694, the attrited customer is 3132.556.
+          - Avg_Utilization_Ratio
+            - The mean for existing customer is 0.3039046, the attrited customer is 0.1640479.